mukaiizawa/Paren/man/man3/select-reject.md

 # DESCRIPTION
 These functions return a sublist of the LIST elements based on the result of applying the FN function.

+For all these functions, elements not removed occur in the same order in the result as they did in sequence.

+# RETURN VALUE
 The function select(3) returns a list of elements for which FN returned not-nil.

 The function reject(3) returns a list of elements for which FN returned nil.

-For all these functions, elements not removed occur in the same order in the result as they did in sequence.

 # NOTES